jpstroh07/Uni-Notes/README.md

 # Notes
-Notes taken for exam prep
+Notes taken during uni, mostly for exam prep.
+Contains also other work